Lost Internet Connection? Here’s What To Do if Your Internet Isn’t Working

 If the problem is more widespread, however, and your other devices are having trouble, the next step should be to check your modem and router.

 Depending on your service type, you will either have an ONT or a modem as the starting point for where Internet service enters the home.
 For a cable network, it will be a modem.
-For a , it will be an ONT.
+For a fiber internet network, it will be an ONT.
 Both types of networks can use a separate device, called a router, to create a WiFi signal.

 When a modem or router is malfunctioning, disconnected, or not working correctly, your connection to the Internet can be spotty, if you can even connect to it at all.
 An excellent first step when checking these devices is to check the lights.
 Modems and routers often have lights that indicate their status.
 While each device is different, green lights are typically good, by and large, and any other color usually means there's a problem.
 If there are no lights at all or one of the lights is a different color, a couple of things could be happening.